 To continue to develop AI systems, the federal government, in particular, must play a leading role by facilitating AI research and development and protecting the nation’s AI technology base from adversaries and competitors.
 Accordingly, governments at all levels must work collaboratively to promote public trust in the development and deployment of AI tools; train an AI-ready workforce for both the public and the private sectors; and address the ethical concerns about AI’s potential downsides in the areas of discrimination, civil liberties, and privacy.

-Public agencies and administrators will be key in helping government become AI ready by developing new policies, systems, and processes to ensure that these systems can be harnessed to inform decision-making, provide insight on the public’s needs and perspectives, increase public communications, and improve service delivery.
+Public agencies and administrators will be key in helping government become AI-ready by developing new policies, systems, and processes to ensure that these systems can be harnessed to inform decision-making, provide insight into the public’s needs and perspectives, increase public communications, and improve service delivery.
 Because governments will have far fewer employees performing data entry or other repetitious tasks, they will need to retrain employees and reshape their workforce to ensure it has the core competencies required to oversee, manage, and develop AI systems.
 And schools of public administration and public affairs will need to be more intentional about incorporating AI, along with related technical and data skills, into their core curriculum.

 As part of the Grand Challenge of “Making Government AI Ready,” the Academy will work with stakeholders to determine how to: